frankylampy/EigenRisk_CaseStudy/README.md

     EigenRisk_CaseStudy.exe -h

 ### Run queries
-    - Follow instructions on the prompt window
+    - Follow instructions on the prompt window to run pre-defined queries
+    - Make sure to follow the specific format as mentioned in the prompt

 ## Diagrams

 ### UML Diagrams